storj/docs/Explorer-Release-Setup-Instructions.md

 #### Setting up your Storage Node on the V3 Network!

 *__Note:__ It is highly recommended to perform the following steps local to the machine, and not via a remote connection.
-If you must use a remote connection, due to the length of time it takes for some of the steps, it is highly recommended to run them inside a virtual console like [TMUX](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/) or [SCREEN](https://linuxize.com/post/how-to-use-linux-screen/) to run the commands.
-The identity binary in the steps below does not save the progress while its generating keys, so if you lose connectivity to your remote shell.
-You will have to re-run the command and start the process over.*
+If you must use a remote connection, due to the length of time it takes for some of the steps, it is highly recommended to run them inside a virtual console like [TMUX](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/) or [SCREEN](https://linuxize.com/post/how-to-use-linux-screen/).*

 1) Download the Identity tool binary and create an Identity.
 The process of generating an identity could take several hours; it is dependent on your machine´s processing power & luck.